-The chocolate mousse filling adds a cool creamy texture which compliments the dense chocolate cake layer.
+The chocolate mousse filling adds a cool creamy texture that compliments the dense chocolate cake layer.
 It’s smooth, velvety, and extraordinarily decadent.

 This cake has loads of chocolate from top to bottom.
 The cool, rich texture makes it great for any special occasion or holiday.

-I recently came across a chocolate mousse layer cake with ganache on The Food Network and decided to make my own version with one single chocolate cake layer, chocolate filling, and dark chocolate ganache.
+When I came across a chocolate mousse layer cake with ganache on The Food Network, I knew I had to make my own version with one single chocolate cake layer, chocolate filling, and chocolate ganache.

-I served this layered chocolate mousse cake with fresh strawberries but I image it would be good with whipped cream, ice cream, or other fresh berries.
+- I served this layered chocolate mousse cake with fresh strawberries but I imagine it would be good with whipped cream, ice cream, or other fresh berries.

 It truly is a decadent mousse cake and will be a huge hit for any occasion.
 It came out light, rich, and perfect for Mother’s Day.
 It’s also great for Valentine’s Day if you have someone special to make it for.
 Or you could make it for yourself.

 What You Need

 As the perfect light dessert, this chocolate mousse cake recipe has the right balance of chocolate in each layer.
 Let’s discuss the ingredients: